-InjuredGo.com Personal Injury Law Firm Helps Those Who Sustain River Injuries
+InjuredGo.com Personal Injury Law Firm Helps Those Who Sustain Personal Injuries on the River

 The laws governing personal injuries that occur on navigable waterways are often completely different than regular State or local laws.
 This practice area is often complicated, and the attorneys representing the defendants in these cases are experienced law firms with vast resources.
-Attorney Ed Kramer has experience helping people who sustain river injuries.
+Attorney Ed Kramer has experience helping people who sustain injuries on the river.

 If you experience a personal injury while working on the River, you may need someone who can help you level the playing field so that you can have a fair chance.
 If you need help because you sustained a personal injury on the river, contact the InjuredGo.com Personal Injury Law Firm for a free consultation.
-Ed Kramer has experience in Maritime and Admiralty personal injury claims and wants to help you with your river injuries.
+Ed Kramer has experience in Maritime and Admiralty personal injury claims and wants to help you with your injury on the river.

 A history of working with Maritime personal injury law